-In addition, the CAA also administers an on-line birdstrike reporting scheme which is intended to record birdstrikes in UK airspace regardless of whether damage was caused to the aircraft, as described under Article 227 of the ANO.
-A birdstrike means any incident in flight in which there was reason to believe that the aircraft had been in collision with one or more birds.
+The CAA also administers an on-line birdstrike reporting scheme which is intended to record birdstrikes in UK airspace regardless of whether damage was caused to the aircraft, in accordance with Article 227 of the ANO.
+A birdstrike means any incident in flight in which there was reason to believe that the aircraft has been in collision with one or more birds.